harold-js/harold-website/src/docs/recipes.md

 ## Simple posts list

-You can use the `postsList` Handlebars helper with disabled most of its contents to achieve a simple posts list that can generate menus.
+You can use the `postsList` Handlebars helper with most content disabled to create a simple post list for menus.

 ```handlebars
 {{postsList